-The economy of the County and the surrounding Washington D.C. metropolitan area experienced declines in certain areas during the fiscal year.
-The housing market continued to be a focus as foreclosures flooded the market lowering average sales prices.
-The real estate market plays a vital role in the local economy as there is a direct correlation between home values and real estate taxes colleted by the County.
-As a result, county-wide revenues are anticipated to decline even further in FY 2009 and FY 2010 with projected shortfalls of over \$500 million.
-Reductions taken to the budget will be nearly 7% by FY 2009.
-FY 2010 reductions could be as high as 15% of the Park Budget for the General Fund.
-These trends will place burdens on the park system and may impact programs and services available to citizens.
+The County and the surrounding Washington D.C. metropolitan area experienced further declines from the prior year from the housing market.
+The real estate market plays a vital role in the local economy as there is a direct correlation between home values and real estate taxes collected by the County.
+Foreclosures continue to play a major role in the local economy.
+Although there was an increase in the number of houses sold and houses remained fewer days on the market as compared to the previous fiscal year, sales prices still continued to decline.
+Approximately 1,300 foreclosed homes were owned by the mortgage lender, down from a high of 2,257 in September 2008.
+These trends place burdens on the park system and may impact programs and services available to citizens.